ddalakas/ag-gpt-bert/pretraining/README.md

 # GPT-BERT Pretraining

 This directory contains the code for pretraining a GPT-BERT model.
-The `train_dist.sh` script is used to launch the `train_distributed.py` file across multiple GPUs (4) on the same node.
+The `train_dist.sh` script is used to launch `train_distributed.py` across multiple GPUs (4) on the same node.
 The distributed training is implemented using PyTorch's native `torchrun` utility.
+The files in this directory are either taken directly from or adapted from the official GPT-BERT [implementation](https://github.com/ltgoslo/gpt-bert/blob/main/pretraining).

 ## Training Script